Bhupesh-V/Bhupesh-V.github.io/_posts/2023-4-30-why-is-internet-lossing-its-innocence-from-collaboratio-to-hate.md

 ---
 layout: post
 comments: true
-title: Why is the Internet losing its innocence - going from collaboration to Hate?
+title: Why is the Internet losing its innocence - going from collaboration to hate?
 description: Just sharing some feelings on how I feel about the rising hate culture on the internet
 tags: lyf
 ---